Apply to the MSW Program

 What if I'm not sure that my course will fulfill a prerequisite?

-If you need more clarification regarding a specific course, to see if it meets a prerequisite requirement, please email the following items to our MSW Directors (listed below) for review:
+If you need more clarification regarding a specific course, to see if it meets a prerequisite requirement, please complete the MSW Prerequisite Verification Form(opens in new window), and email it along with a copy/picture of the unofficial transcript listing the course to the MSW Directors (listed below).
+Use one form for each prerequisite in which you are inquiring.

 Chelsea Cornell – ccornell1@csuchico.edu & Meka Klungtvet-Morano – mklungtvet-morano@csuchico.edu